johnny-morrice/godelbrot/README.md

 ## Summary

-A Fancy Unix-style Mandelbrot set explorer in Go
+A Fancy Unix-style Mandelbrot set explorer in Go.

 ## Get it